Open notebook, laptop and pen on desk, planning a virtual assistant hire

 1. What outcomes will this person own? (e.g. “Inbox to zero daily, calendar always 1 week clear, weekly client reports out by Monday 9am”)

 2. What tasks ladder up to those outcomes?
-(5–8 specific tasks max)
+(5 to 8 specific tasks max)

 3. What tools do they need to be fluent in?
 (Xero, Gmail, Notion, Slack, HubSpot, etc.)